In art class, children are given an opportunity to express themselves in two-dimensional and three-dimensional visual ways. This is accomplished by:

 • Appreciation of classmates’ work and differing perspectives

 • Demonstration of technique where applicable

 Students in Kindergarten through Grade 6 have regularly scheduled art classes in the elementary art studio, while Preschool and Prekindergarten students take part in wide-ranging artistic activities throughout their day in both classrooms and the Early Childhood Atelier.

 The mission of the Gillispie Library is to provide a relaxed, intimate setting where students are comfortable engaging with literature, and where they develop an appreciation for fiction and non-fiction reading material.
-Students in Preschool through Grade 4 visit the library on a regularly scheduled basis.
+Students in Preschool through Grade 5 visit the library on a regularly scheduled basis.
 They typically listen to a read-aloud and browse the shelves to make a book selection.
-Students from Kindergarten through Grade 6 check out books, allowing them to expand their worlds.
+Students from Kindergarten through Grade 6 are given the privilege to check out books.

 Gillispie’s music program provides the opportunity for every child to explore the world of music through singing, playing instruments, composing, listening moving to music.
 Activities are designed to help each child develop musical skills, as well as know and appreciate many different types of music.
 All students Preschool through Grade 6 take music classes.
 Instrumental exposure begins in second grade with recorder, continues with violin in third grade, ukulele in fourth grade, keyboard in fifth grade, and percussion in sixth grade.